ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.11.0-radionuclide-imaging.md

 noted in the first Policy Consideration above, is now in a critical short supply.
 Historically, molybdenum-99 has been produced as a by-product from certain nuclear reactors, now being shut-down.
-At the US Department of Energy conference on "Accelerators for America’s Future,” held in Washington, DC, in October 2009, it was shown that molybdenum-99 could also be produced using a variation of existing cyclotron technology.
+At the US Department of Energy conference on "Accelerators for America's Future,” held in Washington, DC, in October 2009, it was shown that molybdenum-99 could also be produced using a variation of existing cyclotron technology.
 This approach would eliminate the US presumed need to construct nuclear facilities for the express purpose of